cypherbadger/funStation/README.md

 # FunStation Contracts

-Contracts for QuantumFair platform from API3 Latam.
+Contracts for funStation platform from API3 Latam.

 ## Contracts